A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

-commutes. \end{lemma} \begin{rmk} Again assuming that the extrema of the action windows are not critical values of the relevant action functionals, the same lemma holds in the degenerate case. \end{rmk} \begin{proof} We combine the definition \eqref{eq:def_of_iq_morphism-diagram} for $H^0$ and $H^1$, and functoriality \eqref{eq:LES_in_filtered_HF_functorial} of the four corresponding long exact sequences to obtain the following commutative diagram:
+commutes. \end{lemma} \begin{proof} We can prove the claim for $H^0$ and $H^1$ non-degenerate, since the action shift of a continuation between non-degenerate Hamiltonians arbitrarily close to $H^0$ and $H^1$ will be arbitrarily close to $C$.
+We combine the definition \eqref{eq:def_of_iq_morphism-diagram} for $H^0$ and $H^1$, and functoriality \eqref{eq:LES_in_filtered_HF_functorial} of the four corresponding long exact sequences to obtain the following commutative diagram: